What to eat after having foie gras as a starter?

 Scallops for a refined touch

 Want to lighten up the rest of the meal?
-Test new recipes with the finest foods?
-Go for some pan fried scallops simply stacked on a bed of leeks.
-Served with a lemon sauce, they will follow a prestigious goose foie gras from Grolière with absolute finesse.
+Try new recipes with the finest foods?
+Go for pan-seared scallops, simply placed on a bed of leeks.
+Served with a lemon sauce, they will follow a prestigious goose foie gras.

-If you prefer not to serve seafood but are looking for an equally elegant alternative, simply substitute the scallops with a fillet of sea bass or John Dory and serve on a hot mousseline of parsnips with truffles.
+If you prefer not to serve seafood but are looking for an equally elegant alternative, simply replace the scallops with a fillet of sea bass or bream and serve on a warm truffle parsnip mousseline.

-A fruity dessert for a light finish to the meal
+A fruity dessert to end the meal lightly.

-Generally speaking, avoid heavy desserts such as cheesecake – sweets rich in cream will not work well on an already heavy palate.
-But if you really can’t resist a sweet, creamy pudding, try a delicately sliced piece of light white cheesecake served with a red fruit coulis.
+In general, avoid heavy desserts like cheesecake - rich cream sweets are not suitable for an already heavy palate.
+But if you really can't resist a sweet and creamy pudding, try a delicately sliced piece of light white cheesecake served with a red fruit coulis.

 Such as a sweet Sauternes (which we would serve very slightly chilled at (between 10° and 13°C is the perfect temperature).